kyleem20/fs-journal/notes/10-vue.md

 Set up Page with mounted for "on click"

+useRouter: where you are going
+useRoute: where we are

 router links go inside the template, params called in the router file; utility/functionality information out of url into script tag: get the route from useRoute; details router.push: brings back to the home page

+.push: adds to end of array
+.unshift: adds to the beginning of array